-If you don’t have upwards of $150K to hire your own programmer to develop your Facebook Messenger chatbot, taking the do-it-yourself approach is acceptable to integrate this technology.
+If you don’t have upwards of $150K to hire your own programmer to develop a comprehensive Facebook Messenger bot or a chatbot for your website, taking the do-it-yourself approach is acceptable to integrate this technology.

 It’s a win-win situation for both you and your customers.
-They will receive immediate answers to their questions when they activate the bot on your Facebook page and you will improve your authority status by implementing a fairly new technology into you customer service process.
+They will receive immediate answers to their questions when they activate the bot on your Facebook page and you will improve your authority status by implementing fairly new technology into your customer service process.

 How to Find a Chatbot Vendor